jazzband/django-pipeline/docs/configuration.rst

 ``PIPELINE_TEMPLATE_EXT``
 .........................

-  The extension for which Pipeline will consider the file as a Javascript templates.
+  The extension for which Pipeline will consider the file as a Javascript template.
   To use a different extension, like ``.mustache``, set this settings to ``.mustache``.

   Defaults to ``".jst"``